 A panel of vets and nurses from very different practices or groups of practices share their first-hand experience of quality improvement in their workplace.
 From hand hygiene to temperature management of anaesthetised animals, Liz Cox, Group Nursing Advisor at IVC shares the value of audits, while ‘Lou the vet nurse’ Northway from Wendover Heights VC and Alison Cox, Chief Vet at Blue Cross explain what they did in their practices to become RCVS Knowledge QI Champions.
 Richard Byrne, PSS Assessor and vet at West Bar Hospital explains the role his Practice Management System played in QI.
 Dan Tipney brings his wide experience of quality improvement and safety from veterinary profession, interviewing the panel and chairing an audience Q&A.

 Responsible anti-microbial use, rising salaries and alternative medicine suppliers are just a few of the financial pressures which may affect the income and expenditure of your large animal practice in 2020 and beyond.
 With the income shift away from the medicine trail, where should large animal managers focus their attention to ensure their practices adapt and remain profitable?
 How do you identify and maximise the sustainable profit centres within the business or find new opportunities?
 Large animal practice is arguably facing greater financial challenges than ever before and hunkering down is unlikely to lead to success.
 In this session, Alan Robinson will demonstrate how to keep ahead of the challenges and build your wider services before it’s too late.
-They are joined by Jenny Bellini, Friars Moor Vets, to explain how they have approached the Anti-microbial resistance (AMR) “financial conflict of interest” with surprising financial results.
+Alan will be joined by Jenny Bellini, Friars Moor Vets, to explain how they have approached the Anti-microbial resistance (AMR) “financial conflict of interest” with surprising financial results.

 There is a common misconception that Flexible working means part-time hours for mothers with young children.
 In reality there are a great many different forms of flexible working such as full time hours across a working week, but at a time that works for you.
 Nor are those requesting flexitime only fitting working hours around childcare; they may be studying for a diploma, training for a triathlon, or looking after their own horse.
 In this session, Hattie Lawrence, Equine Director UK for CVS describes some of the options she has seen in equine practice from compressed hours to paid study leave; part time working to week on; week off rotas.
 She will describe how to overcome the challenges and explain how Flexible Working can not only benefit employees, it can improve productivity and staff retention, and is our best chance to secure a sustainable workforce for the future.